eren-dhoheiri/fe-task-eren/README.md

    - User can filter the list by column.

 2. Action items:
-   - User can record a new product to database through the form.
+   - User can add new product to database through the form.
-   - User can record a edit product to database through the form.
+   - User can edit product to database through the form.
-   - User can record a delete product to database through the form.
+   - User can delete product to database through the form.